How To Enable TPM 2.0 In BIOS for Windows 11

 • If you are an AMD user then first follow up to step 4 (four).

-• Then select “Security Device Support” and switch option to “Enable“.
+• Then select “Security Device Support” and switch the option to “Enable“.

 Enable TPM on ASUS motherboards